Language Translation

 • Maps and Statistics

-SLEV disease is rare in Indiana.
-No cases were reported from 2013–2017.
+SLEV disease is rare in Indiana with no cases reported in the past 10 years.
 For more information about infectious diseases in Indiana, please visit:

-For maps showing recent SLEV infections in people, horses, and mosquitoes, click here.
+For maps showing recent mosquito-borne disease detections in people, horses, and mosquitoes, click here.

 National statistics for SLEV disease can be found at the CDC SLEV Statistics and Maps webpage.